lolwierd/lolwierd/content/reading.md

 i'll try and do something very ambitious.

 ### [The Art of Computer Programming](https://www-cs-faculty.stanford.edu/~knuth/taocp.html)
+> yaa i get why this is supposed to be hard.

 ## Papers
 ~~Slacking quite a bit here~~. pretty much on pause tbh.